dcomtois/summarytools/README.md

 ##### Building on the strengths of [pander](https://github.com/Rapporter/pander) and [htmltools](http://cran.r-project.org/web/packages/htmltools/index.html), the summary reports produced by summarytools can be:

-- Displayed as plain text in the R console (default behaviour)
+- Displayed in plain text in the R console (default behaviour)
-- Written to plain text files / [markdown](http://daringfireball.net/projects/markdown/) text files
+- Written to plain text files / [rmarkdown](http://rmarkdown.rstudio.com/) text files
-- Written to _html_  files that fire up in [_RStudio_](http://www.rstudio.com/)'s Viewer pane or in your system's default browser.
+- Written to _html_  files that fire up in [_RStudio_](http://www.rstudio.com/)'s Viewer pane or in your system's default browser

-##### Also, all functions:
-- Support _variable labels_ and _data frame labels_.
-- Return table or dataframe objects for further manipulation if needed.

 # How to install